TMJUSTNOW/GettingAndCleaningData/CodeBook.md

    * Should be descriptive

 Specifically, this means:

-1. column names are lowercased letters
+1. column names have been made lower-cased
-2. commas and underscores have been dropped (this includes the text values in column activity)
+2. commas and underscores have been dropped (this includes the text values in column `activity`)
-3. function names as [described here] have been replaced with their *descriptive* names (std() to 'standarddeviation')
+3. function names as [described here](./features_info.txt) have been replaced with their *descriptive* names (std() to 'standarddeviation')
 4. domain measurement prefixes 'f' and 't' have been replace with 'frequency' and 'time' respectively
-5. shorthands as Acc have been replaced with more *descriptive* names ie. 'acceleration'
+5. shorthands as Acc have been replaced with more descriptive names ie. 'acceleration'

-For the purpos of this project *only mean averages and standard deviations* values have been extracted from the merged and tidyed dataset obtained by a process as describer in the README.md
+For the purpos of this project *only mean averages and standard deviations* values have been extracted from the merged and tidyed dataset obtained by a process as describer in the [README.md](./README.md)

 ## Variables
 Provided is the list of sanitized variable names as they appear in independent_tidy_data.csv